 With water up to pressure, check sprinkler patterns.
 This can be easily done on bare earth or when crops are small.
 Look for sprinklers that have smaller wetted patterns than others.
-Plugs, no-turns and watering patterns would indicate damage or obstruction.
-Check pressure at the pivot point and the last sprinkler and compare to the sprinkler chart; pressure that differs from the chart by more than 10 percent indicates the need for attention.
+Plugs, no-turns and watering patterns would indicate damage.
+Check pressure at the pivot point and the last sprinkler and compare to the sprinkler chart; pressure that varies from the chart by more than 10% indicates the need for attention.

-Using hydro valves is the most common method for controlling the irrigation water from individual sprinklers on cornering arms and Z-arms that are in their folded back position.
+Hydro valves are the most common method to turn off the irrigation water on cornering arm and Z-arms that are in their folded back position.
 If valves are stuck open, you are grossly overwatering end-rows or other field edges where the arm is not deployed.
 Valves that are stuck closed will result in under watering corners of the field.
 While the machine is running, inspect sprinklers in a corner area with the arm fully deployed to make sure all sprinklers come on and in an area with the arm fully folded to see if all valves shut off.

 End gun adjustments

 Make sure you are covering every foot of planted ground possible and are not watering areas that are not cropped.
 Fine adjustments now can improve coverage area or keep you out of trouble if irrigation water ends up where it should not be.
-Avoid going overboard with fine-tuning—higher surface and ground water levels in spring can give a little bigger coverage area than in late summer for some systems.
+Avoid going overboard—higher surface and ground water levels in the spring can give a little bigger coverage area now than they will late summer.

 Check irrigation tires

 Check air pressure in each pivot tire.
 Refill to 20 pounds or the recommended level.
-Note tires that were near flat and return a week later to see if they leaked.
+Note tires less than 5 pounds and return a week later to see if they leaked.
 Expect tires to lose 2 or 3 pounds pressure each year if not re-aired annually.